310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/kanata_2.md

             {% bubble Kanata v2 %}
             do you mean chiaki and midori? oh, i see. it is about time for their [job] to end, yes~?

-            okay then, i will [contact] them from my side. i hope we can all gather and talk together… ♪
+            okay then, i will [contact] them from my side. i hope we can all gather and talk together…♪
 			{% endbubble %}
         </div>
     </div>